betaflight/betaflight/docs/Serial.md

 in BetaFlight 4.1 or later, you can make a serial passthrough between UARTs.

-the last three arguments of `serialpassthrough` are used to the passthrough between UARTs: `[port2 id]` `[port2 baud]` `[port2 mode]`, if you don't need passthrough between UARTs, just ignore them, and use `serialpassthrough` according to above description. if you want passthrough between UARTs, `[port2 id]` is a required argument, the value range is same with `port1 ID` argument, it is the internal identifier of the serial port. `[port2 baud]`and`[port2 mode]` is optional argument, the default of them are `57600` and `MODE_RXTX`.
+the last four arguments of `serialpassthrough` are used to the passthrough between UARTs: `[port2 id]` `[port2 baud]` `[port2 mode]` `[port2 options]`, if you don't need passthrough between UARTs, just ignore them, and use `serialpassthrough` according to above description. if you want passthrough between UARTs, `[port2 id]` is a required argument, the value range is same with `port1 ID` argument, it is the internal identifier of the serial port. `[port2 baud]`and`[port2 mode]` is optional argument, the default of them are `57600` and `MODE_RXTX`.

 For example.
-If you using a filght controller built-in BLE chip, and the BLE chip was inner connected to a UART, you can use the following command to let the UART to talk with other UART:
+If you using a flight controller built-in BLE chip, and the BLE chip was inner connected to a UART, you can use the following command to let the UART to talk with other UART:
 ```
-serialpassthrough 0 115200 rxtx none 4 19200
+serialpassthrough 0 115200 rxtx 8N1 none 4 19200
 ```
-the command will run a serial passthrough between UART1 and UART5, UART1 baud is 115200, mode is MODE_RXTX, DTR is none, UART5 baud is 19200, mode is not specific, it will take default value MODE_RXTX.
+the command will run a serial passthrough between UART1 and UART5, UART1 baud is 115200, mode is MODE_RXTX, parity is none, stop bits is one, DTR is none, UART5 baud is 19200, mode is not specific, it will take default value MODE_RXTX.